tinkerator/iotracer/README.md

 command generates a `dump.vcd` file.

 NOTE: the dates in the above output refer to the actual timestamps at the time `./sample` was running.
-However, the VCD dump does not contain enough precision for the initial timestamp to reproduce these timestamps exactly.
-Only the relative timestamp markers between signal transitions are preserved.
+VCD dump contains enough precision to reconstruct these timestamps to the precision used to generate the VCD dump.
 Specifically:
 ```
 $ twave --file dump.vcd | head -25
 [] : [$version top $end]